-- (i) IDERA SQL Compliance Manager version 5.5 and above require .NET Framework 3.5 Windows Server 2016 and above do not install .NET Framework 3.5 by default, therefore users must install or enable .NET Framework 3.5 from the windows components in the server manager. - ⚠ IDERA SQL Compliance Manager 5.5.x depends on certain Microsoft components that did not ship with SQL Server versions prior to SQL Server 2012 SP1.
-Before starting the installation process, please review some important installation steps. - i Sensitive Column auditing is supported by SQL Compliance Manager Agent 3.5 or later.
+▲ IDERA SQL Compliance Manager 5.5.x depends on certain Microsoft components that did not ship with SQL Server versions prior to SQL Server 2012 SP1.
+Before starting the installation process, please review some important installation steps.

+© Sensitive Column auditing is supported by SQL Compliance Manager Agent 3.5 or later.
 To use this feature, please ensure you upgrade your agent to at least version 3.5.